bigmlcom/python/docs/api_sketch.rst

 chooses the field that will be predicted.
 Any of these properties cannot be updated.
 If you want to change them, you'll need to create a new model with the new configuration.

+Any other modeling resource will also have its particular configuration arguments (described in their corresponding API documentation section).
+Again, to use a different configuration you'll need to create a new resource with it.

 Preparing test data for predictions